-Open Captioned Performances are a service for people who have any level of hearing loss (but don’t necessarily use sign language); open captioning features a text display of the words and sounds heard during a play.
+Open Captioned Performances are a service for people who have any level of hearing loss (but don’t necessarily use sign language); open captioning features a screen with the text display of the words and sounds heard during a play.

 Touch Tours are tactile explorations of scenic, costume, and property design, led by the audience services staff.
 Touch Tours typically take place prior to the Audio Described performance.

-Audio Described Performances are for patrons who are blind or have low vision; patrons can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance.
+Audio Described Performances are for patrons who are blind or have low vision; patrons can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance over headphones.

 Large Print Programs